IRNAS/irnas-zephyr-template/README.md

       on-target testing.
 To do this copy the workflow from the [Twister RPi workflow] into this project and see it's [README.md] in this repo for more information on the requirements and setup.
+- [ ] Remove any files and folders that your project doesn't require.
+This avoid possible multiple definition issues down the road and keeps your project clean from redundant files.
+- [ ] Ensure that all rule targets provided in the example makefile work and are relevant for your project.
+Change them or remove them, if you need to.
+If you remove them make sure that they are not called from the enabled workflows.
 - [ ] As a final step delete this checklist and commit changes.

 [repository naming scheme]: